roaked/roaked.github.io/content/docs/2code/4cp/hamiltonian.md

 #### 3.2.2. mind

 The `mind` module handles the characteristics of individual entities (`ind`).
 It encapsulates their spatial coordinates and associated paths.
 This module includes functionalities for creating individuals, accessing their coordinates, calculating distances between them, and determining their equality.
-This `ind` type comprises attributes for a path (w) and three real-numbered coordinates (x, y, z).
+This `ind` type comprises attributes for a path (`w`) and three real-numbered coordinates (`x`, `y`, `z`).

 ```fortran
 use mind